SeoulSKY/SoruSora/sorusora/docs/help/translator/set_channel_languages/en.md

 # /translator set_channel_languages

-Set languages to be translated for this channel.
+Set languages to be translated for the selected channels.

-When this command is used, it will send a dropdown menu to this channel.
-You can select the languages you want to translate messages into.
-You can select multiple languages.

-For every message sent in this channel, SoruSora will translate the message into the selected languages and reply with the translations.
+For every message sent in the selected channels, SoruSora will translate the message into the selected languages and reply with the translations.

+## Usage

+* Use the dropdown menu to select the languages you want to translate messages into.
+* Select no languages to disable translation for the selected channels.
+* Set `this_channel` to `False` to apply the same settings to multiple channels.
+* Press the `Submit` button to save the settings.

+## Parameters

+* `this_channel` (Optional): If set to `False`, it will send an dropdown menu to select multiple channels.
+Default value is `True`.

 This command is only available for server admins.